Dragging the Classics: The Brady Bunch: Production and release

 The special Dragging the Classics: The Brady Bunch was released on the American streaming service Paramount+ on June 30, 2021.
 Paramount+ airs RuPaul's Drag Race All Stars, a spin-off of the American reality competition television series RuPaul's Drag Race (2009).
 The special features contestants from Drag Race and All Stars, as well as cast members from the American sitcom The Brady Bunch (1969–1974), recreating the latter show's second season episode "Will the Real Jan Brady Please Stand Up?".
 Drag Race contestants BenDeLaCreme, Bianca Del Rio, Kandy Muse, Kylie Sonique Love, Nina West, and Shea Couleé portrayed Greg Brady, Carol Brady, Cindy Brady, Jan Brady, Alice, and Marcia Brady, respectively.
 Drag Race host RuPaul also makes a cameo appearance.
 Christopher Knight and Mike Lookinland reprised their roles as Peter Brady and Bobby Brady, respectively.
-Susan Olsen, who originally played Cindy Brady, portrayed the new character Margie.
-Eve Plumb, who played Jan Brady on the series, portrayed the new character Lucy for the special.
+Susan Olsen, who originally played Cindy Brady, portrayed the minor character Margie.
+Eve Plumb, who played Jan Brady on the series, portrayed the minor character Lucy for the special.
 Barry Williams, who played Greg Brady on The Brady Bunch, portrayed the Mike Brady character originally played by Robert Reed.

 Green screen was used during filming.

 Described as a crossover, the special was released in conjunction with Pride.